fractal-analytics-platform/fractal-containers/examples/full-stack/README.md

 7. Wait for the job to end (e.g. by monitoring <http://localhost:5173/v2/jobs>).

 8. After the job is over, the dataset page in the webclient will also display a link to the image viewer (which will be <http://localhost:3000/vizarr/?source=http://localhost:3000/vizarr/data/data/zarrs/cardiac-test/20200812-CardiomyocyteDifferentiation14-Cycle1.zarr/B/03/0>).
 By opening this link, you will view the generated OME-Zarr in your browser.

-9. To make accessible the files uploaded/created in the `/data` dir, we add a service called `monitord` into the `fractal-filebrowser` container which uses `inotifywait` tool to check when a new file or dir is created into the `/data` folder and modify its permission from 0644 to 0666.